wakaru44/url_check_service/README.md

 	- supporting on the backend some kind of file saving

 - make it Async, the way it is, is embarrasing

+- make it verify that a string exists in the content

+# Quirks

+- I have to add the status code 600 when I check the remote URL in the server, so I can tell the difference between my results and the real ones.
+Using my status code as data is a big mistake